EventFabric/eventfabric.github.io/_sources/widget/stack.txt

    ==========  =====    ======================================
    Field Name  Type     Description
    ==========  =====    ======================================
-   **val**     Text     Value to use according to action **label**   Text     Text to display below the stack color       Color    Background color action      Text     Name of the action, by default "set"
+   **val**     Text     Value of the category for the specified serie **label**   Text     Text of the category color       Color    Background color serie       Text     Text to display below each stack
    ==========  =====    ======================================